volfpeter/localclustering/paper.md

 1. Local clustering step: use the Hermina-Janos local clustering algorithm with the current configuration of the used cluster definition to calculate the cluster.
 2. Cluster definition relaxation step: this is a highly cluster definition-dependent step where the algorithm adjusts or relaxes the cluster definition's parameters so in the next iteration the local clustering algorithm will be able to further extend the cluster.

+## Cluster definitions

+Cluster definitions must implement a cluster quality metric such as min-cut in a way that allows them to answer the following two questions for the clustering algorithms:

+* Given a node that is in the neighbourhood of the cluster and the cluster itself, would adding the node to the cluster improve the cluster's quality?
+* Given a node that is in the cluster and the cluster itself, would removing the node from the cluster improve the cluster's quality?

+Furthermore, for a cluster definition to be hierarchical, it must be able to adjust or relax its parameters and to do so in a way that allows more nodes to be included in the cluster during the next local clustering iteration with the definition.

+### Connectivity based cluster definition

+The connectivity based cluster definition is the default cluster definition implementation in this project that also happens to be a hierarchical one.

+The cluster definition broadly works the following way:

+1. It calculates the *quality difference* the node provides or would provide for the cluster.
+2. It calculates the minimum quality difference - the *threshold* - to compare the quality difference to.
+3. *Addition*: if the quality difference of the addition is greater than or equal to the threshold, then the node should be added. *Removal*: if the quality difference of the removal is less than the threshold, then the node should be removed.

+The cluster definition has the following configurable parameters:

+* *Weighting coefficient*: An edge weight multiplier for the edges that have at least one of their endpoints within the cluster.
+This is the parameter the cluster definition adjusts during hierarchical clustering.
+* *Threshold modifier*: The calculated base threshold is multiplied by the value of this parameter before being used to make a decision regarding a given node.

+The quality difference is calculated in the following way: sum the edge weights multiplied by the weighting coefficient for each edge that connects the given node to the cluster.

+The threshold is calculated in the following way: take the minimum of the following values and multiply it by the threshold modifier:

+* Half the number of nodes in the cluster minus 1.
+* Half the degree of the given node.
+* The sum of the degrees of the nodes within the cluster divided by 2 times the number of nodes within the cluster.

+The cluster definition adjusts itself to the next hierarchy level by finding the value to multiply the weighting coefficient with in order for the cluster definition to be able to include at least one more node in the cluster.

+For more details, please see the implementation.

 # Tools and utilities

-The package provides a ranking component that can be used to rank the nodes in the cluster and their neighbours by their importance or contribution to the cluster.
+The project provides a ranking component that can be used to rank the nodes in the cluster and their neighbours by their importance or contribution to the cluster (as defined by the used cluster definition).

 A component for recording the steps the algorithms have taken is also provided.
-It makes it possible to trace back each decision and step the algorithms have taken to see exactly how the result was calculated.
+It makes it possible to trace back each decision and step the algorithms have made to see exactly how the result was calculated.

 # Ideas for future work

-Here are some ideas for future work:

 - Reimplementation for parallel computing: Most of the calculations the algorithms make (the only exception being the actual cluster update) can be executed in parallel, that could significantly improve performace.
-- New cluster definitions: Only one cluster definition is provided in the package.
+- New cluster definitions: Only one cluster definition is provided in the project.
 More cluster definitions can be implemented for example by building on cluster quality metrics such as modularity [@Newman:2004].
 - Analysis of how cluster definitions should be configured for graphs with different characteristics.
 - Result comparison with global clustering algorithms on well-known and -analyzed graphs such as the Zachary karate club [@Zachary:1977].

-# Resources

-These are the main resources besides the source code:

-* [This document](https://github.com/volfpeter/localclustering/blob/master/documents/algorithm.rst) provides a thorough description of the algorithms and the included cluster definition.
-* [This notebook](https://github.com/volfpeter/localclustering/blob/master/documents/Algorithm%20Analysis%20with%20the%20Spotify%20Related%20Artists%20Graph.ipynb) provides a demo and in-depth evaluation of the algorithms and the ranking component using Spotify's Related Artists graph.

 # References